 2. The class action concerns leveraged donations that were made in accordance with the terms of the Donation Program for Medical Science and Technology (the 'Program').
 Each donor who participated in the Program was required to use their own funds for a portion of the donation and was provided with the option of financing for the balance of the donation.

 3. Participants in the program were issued official charitable donation income tax receipts to permit them to claim an income tax credit for an amount that included the financed portion of the donation.
 The Canada Revenue Agency disallowed the income tax credits claimed by the donors and that decision was upheld by the Tax Court of Canada.
 The plaintiffs allege, among other things, that the defendants were negligent in designing, promoting and operating the Program.

-11. If you have any questions, please call Strosberg Sasso Sutts LLP at 1.800.229.5323, extension 296.
+10. If you have any questions, please call Strosberg Sasso Sutts LLP at 1.800.229.5323, extension 296.

-12. If you would like to know more about how a class action works, click here.
+11. If you would like to know more about how a class action works, click here.